t04glovern/selfie2anime-tutorial/.blog/README.md

 ### Selfie2Anime Example

-Let's walk through an example of how the datsets for selfie2anime was compiled.
+Let's walk through an example of how the datasets for selfie2anime was compiled.
 We needed two datasets:

 **NOTE**: *I can't directly provide these datasets to use for Licensing reasons, however you are able to download them yourself from the links*.

 * Selfie Dataset - [https://www.crcv.ucf.edu/data/Selfie](https://www.crcv.ucf.edu/data/Selfie)
 * Anime Dataset - [https://www.gwern.net/Danbooru2018](https://www.gwern.net/Danbooru2018)

-These datasets are much bigger then was necessary so a portion of each were taken for each.
+These datasets are much bigger than was necessary so a portion of each were taken for each.

 **NOTE**: An important thing to keep in mind is that only female anime characters were used.
 This means a lot of hand picked items had to be singled out.
 When deciding on what to use in your dataset ensure there's some level of consistency.